Archive for the 'Ringaskiddy' Category

 “I finished my presentation by focusing on how there is absolutely no community acceptance for the incinerators in the communities around the harbour, and beyond into the wider Cork community.
 These communities have fought the incinerators for eight years already unbowed, and will continue to fight for as long as it takes.
 I told the inspector that it would save our communities a lot of future grief is she refused this planning application now, but that the communities would never allow the incinerators to be built, whatever that takes,” concluded Cllr.
 Donnelly.

 The full text of Cllr.
-Donnelly’s oral presentation to An Bord Pleanála is available at: http://dominickdonnelly.com/links/dominicks-oral-submission-to-indaver-oral-hearing/
+Donnelly’s oral presentation to An Bord Pleanála is available at: https://dominickdonnelly.com/links/dominicks-oral-submission-to-indaver-oral-hearing/

 Dominick’s oral submission to An Bord Pleanala on Ringaskiddy incinerators